Quasi-isometry invariance of hyperbolicity in semimetric spaces, digraphs and semigroups

 In Section ~\ref{sec_ex}, we will see that the notion of Gray and Kambites indeed generalizes the one for geodesic metric spaces.
-In some special situations, we will also consider a different notion that is stronger than Gray and Kambite's notion since there are also some interesting results related to that stronger notion.
-Both notions are based on a thinness condition for geodesic triangles, see Section~\ref{sec_thin} and~\ref{sec_slim} for the precise definitions.
+Their notion is based on a thinness condition for geodesic triangles, see Section~\ref{sec_thin} for the precise definitions.

-While Gray and Kambites were mostly interested in properties of hyperbolic monoids, such as the word problem or other semigroup-theoretic decision problems and the question of finite presentability of those monoids, we focus more on the geometric aspects of the spaces themselves.
-We look at two particular topics and prove results related to those: first, we consider the question whether this notion of hyperbolicity is preserved by \qis\ and then we will define a boundary for hyperbolic \hm\ spaces that is defined by an equivalence relation on (quasi-)geodesic rays and prove several results for them.
-See below for more details on these two topics.
-But before we turn our attention to some details of those topics, let us mention that most of the results that we obtain need additional geometric assumptions on the spaces.
+While Gray and Kambites were mostly interested in properties of hyperbolic monoids, such as the word problem or other semigroup-theoretic decision problems and the question of finite presentability of those monoids, we focus on a geometric aspect of the spaces themselves.
+We consider the question whether this notion of hyperbolicity is preserved by \qis.